Threat Model

 Description

-Long-range attacks involve adversaries creating an alternative chain that diverges from the main chain, potentially deceiving light clients that have been offline for extended periods.
+Long-range attacks involve adversaries creating an alternative chain that diverges from the main chain, potentially deceiving light clients or stateless clients that have been offline for extended periods.
 This is a known vulnerability in proof-of-stake systems, especially concerning nodes that lack recent state information.

 Crypto-Economic Risk Analysis